Logo

 Can typical kids still be dysregulated?

 Yes.
-Even kids without diagnoses can experience overload from school, transitions, sleep issues, or stress.
+Even kids without diagnoses can experience nervous system dysregulation from school stress, transitions, sleep issues, illness, or sensory overwhelm.

 Does staying calm mean I let them get away with it?